marklawlor/expo-nextjs-webpack-5/README.md

 > NextJS react transform conflicts with Expo react trasform

+~~Resolved by patching babel-preset-expo to enable useTransformReactJsxExperimental~~

-Resolved by patching babel-preset-expo to enable useTransformReactJsxExperimental
+Resolved by patching babel-preset-expo to correctly identify the NextJS 11 bundler allowing options to be passed in.
+Requires v8.4.0.
+PR created https://github.com/expo/expo/pull/13327

 > PostCSS Errors when building in production